hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 </pre>

 In Angular 2 we use RxJS a polyfill library for ES7 Observables.
 RxJS 5 is in alpha and is a peer dependency with Angular 2.
 A slim Observable is used in Angular 2 core.
-The slim Observable does not have many of the useful operators that make RxJS so productive.
+The slim Observable does not have many of the useful operators that makes RxJS so productive.
 The Observable in Angular 2 is slim to keep the byte site of the library down.
 To use extra operators we import them like
 so: `import 'rxjs/add/operator/share';`.
 This change was introduced in <a href="https://github.com/angular/angular/blob/master/CHANGELOG.md#200-alpha48-2015-12-05" target="_blank">Alpha 48</a>.